Story: Shrubs and small trees of the forest

 Pigeonwood (Hedycarya arborea) grows in moist conditions from the Three Kings Islands (north of the North Island) to as far south as Banks Peninsula and Milford Sound.
 The tallest of the group of lookalike subcanopy trees, pigeonwood often reaches 15 metres.
 Its shiny, leathery, saw-toothed leaves have reddish or brown mid-ribs.
 Clusters of small flowers, produced in spring, are followed in summer by oblong juicy red fruit as large as cherries.
-Kererū (native wood pigeons) often gorge on these fruit until they are unable to fly.
+Kererū (New Zealand pigeons) often gorge on these fruit until they are unable to fly.

 Putaputawētā – marbleleaf

 Putaputawētā (Carpodetus serratus) grows throughout New Zealand and is often found on the edge of forest clearings and on stream banks.
 It is easily recognised by its small, white-mottled, green serrated leaves.
 Young plants sometimes adopt a tangled divaricating form, which means they have small leaves and densely interlaced twiggy stems or branches.
 A prolific flowerer throughout spring and summer, it has fragrant white flowers of both sexes on the same tree.
 The flowers are followed by black fruit in autumn.
 The tree’s Māori name refers to the presence of wētā in the pūriri moth larvae tunnels that often scar its trunk.